 We love promoting completely natural products and highly recommend trying this range!

 For example, if you are a fan of breakfast cereal (which doesn't contain much protein) this is a perfect time to have a shake.
-A breakfast full of eggs or meat wouldn't really a shake alongside it.
+Conversely, a breakfast full of eggs or meat wouldn't really need a shake alongside it.

 Protein shakes also make perfect snacks.
-They're reasonably filling, so mid afternoon or mid morning can be a great time if you get peckish.
+They're reasonably filling, so mid-afternoon or mid-morning can be a great time if you get peckish.

-This varies depending on the density of the powder, but generally a heaped to rounded scoop contains 30g of protein powder.
+This varies depending on the density of the powder, but generally, a heaped to rounded scoop contains 30g of protein powder.

 It pays to know your powders though, which is why we recommend a set of our micro scales.
 Use them a few times and you'll get a good eye for how much powder you want to take each time.

 Does protein powder work?
 What are the benefits?

 Absolutely, and there are many reasons to take it.
 Buying and using protein powder from Bulk Nutrients, allows you to increase your protein intake with ease.